 I believe they are.
 A serving of these meatballs has only 5g carbs, even with the maple syrup in the sauce.
 A serving also has 340 mg potassium, 41% of your daily vitamin B12 requirements, 35% zinc, and 20% – 25% of iron, niacin, phosphorus and selenium.

 What to serve with these baked meatballs?

 Anything, really.
 They are so versatile.
 I like to serve them on top of cauliflower rice, to absorb the yummy sauce.
-And then I like to add a green veggie, such as easy microwave broccoli, Parmesan asparagus, or roasted green beans.
+And then I like to add a green veggie, such as easy microwave broccoli, roasted asparagus, or roasted green beans.

 Can I double this recipe?

 Absolutely!
 If you need to bake meatballs for a crowd, this recipe scales beautifully.